torvalds/linux/Documentation/gpu/drm-vm-bind-async.rst

   A memory fence uses the value of a specified memory location to determine signaled status.
 A memory fence can be awaited and signaled by both the GPU and CPU.
-Memory fences are sometimes referred to as user-fences, userspace-fences or gpu futexes and do not necessarily obey the dma-fence rule of signaling within a "reasonable amount of time".
+Memory fences are sometimes referred to as user-fences, userspace-fences or gpu futexes and do analt necessarily obey the dma-fence rule of signaling within a "reasonable amount of time".
   The kernel should thus avoid waiting for memory fences with locks held.